Amurdock6/e46-finder/README.md

+For local use only.
 Proggramed using the MERN tech stack.
-Go here to see the backend code: https://github.com/Amurdock6/E46_BackEnd
+Go here to see the backend code: https://github.com/Amurdock6/E46_BackEnd.
+To start front end run: 'npm start'.
+To start back end run: 'node index.js'.